 So, there you have it!...the importance of an adequate vinyl ester resin layer in fiberglass pool manufacturing.

-If you live in Virginia or Maryland and would like more information about inground pools click here.
+If you live in Virginia or Maryland, we'd love to provide more information about inground pools.

 Please feel free to chime in and leave a question or comment below.

 At River Pools, we manufacture world-class fiberglass pools for customers across North America.
 If you'd like to get a fiberglass pool, you can check out our catalog of models, try our pool pricing calculator, or download our free ebook below!